Tyhcass/academicweb/content/publication/chinese_covid19/index.markdown

 publication_types:
   - ''
 publication: ' '
-summary: 'Study exploring why some of these policies diffused more quickly across provinces than others during COVID19 in China and finding policy features matter.
-(Working Paper)'
+summary: 'Study exploring why some policies diffuse more broadly than others during the outbreak of COVID-19 in China and finding the location of policy burden and the national salience of COVID-19 explain variation in policy adoption.
+(Under Review)'
-subtitle: 'Study exploring why some of these policies diffused more quickly across provinces than others during COVID19 in China and finding policy features matter.(Working Paper)'
+subtitle: 'Study exploring why some policies diffuse more broadly than others during the outbreak of COVID-19 in China and finding the location of policy burden and the national salience of COVID-19 explain variation in policy adoption.(Under Review)'

 featured: yes
 links:
 - icon: file-pdf
   icon_pack: fas
-  name: Ongoing Work
+  name: Under Review
   #url: https://arxiv.org/abs/2105.04981